Wahoo NE, 5th Street with paved streets 1920

 Wahoo "Saunders County" Courthouse

 The builders of this new town of “Wahoo,” however, had competition for their development.
 Another settlement located just two miles north of Wahoo, first called “Swedeburg,” and later named “Eldred,” was also vying for a piece of the action.
-In an attempt to lure shop owners away from Eldred, Wahoo’s proprietors offered them choice lots, feeling that if they could get businesses to relocate in Wahoo, their residents would follow.
+In an attempt to lure shop owners away from Eldred, Wahoo’s proprietors offered them choice lots, feeling that if they could get businesses to relocate to Wahoo, their residents would follow.

 Union Pacific Rail Road Wahoo

-By 1876 Wahoo had gained another advantage.
+By 1876, Wahoo had gained another advantage.
 The railroad arrived.
-Eventually three railroads found Wahoo’s location ideal for their needs, dissecting the county like a giant pie.
+Eventually, three railroads found Wahoo’s location ideal for their needs, dissecting the county like a giant pie.
 The Union Pacific branch line from Valley to Lincoln was first.
-By 1886 the Chicago & North Western established a Fremont to Lincoln line through Wahoo, and the next year, the Chicago, Burlington & Quincy built a branch line connecting Schuyler and Ashland.
+By 1886, the Chicago & North Western established a Fremont to Lincoln line through Wahoo, and the next year, the Chicago, Burlington & Quincy built a branch line connecting Schuyler and Ashland.
 The Union Pacific is currently the only railroad operating through Wahoo.

-Railroads, financed largely by land grants, sent recruiters to Europe in an attempt to persuade people to buy its property and move to the newly opened place called Nebraska.
+Railroads, primarily financed by land grants, sent recruiters to Europe in an attempt to persuade people to buy its property and move to the newly opened place called Nebraska.
 Its “generous terms” included an initial cost of around $5 an acre and a ten-year payment period.
 As a result, a large number of Czech, Swede, and German immigrants came to the area.

 Early Czech Settlers with family connections